en Managing Conflicts of Interest

 - Analysts and other CS employees are not permitted to directly or indirectly offer or threaten to change research, a rating or price target as consideration or inducement for the receipt of business or compensation;

-- Analysts may not discuss unpublished or draft research reports ("unpublished reports") with IBCM or Sales and Trading employees.
+- Analysts may not discuss unpublished or draft research reports ("unpublished reports") with investment banking or sales and trading employees.

 - The Research department has editorial control over the contents of research reports and no other business areas are permitted to review or comment on unpublished reports.

-- Analysts are located separately from IBCM employees; and
+- Analysts are located separately from investment banking employees; and

-- Analysts may have access to the Firm's trading floors in order to maintain an active dialogue with Sales and Trading employees, although Analysts may not prepare research on the trading floor or discuss unpublished reports with anyone outside of the Research department.
+- Analysts may have access to the CS's trading floors in order to maintain an active dialogue with sales and trading employees, although Analysts may not prepare research on the trading floor or discuss unpublished reports with anyone outside of the Research department.

 8. Method and Timing of Publication

-Where CS has a significant role in an offering of securities, CS's policy is to restrict the publication of investment research relating to an issuer (and potentially on companies related to it) for a period before and after the offering, in order to avoid any confusion between the research product and the prospectus and other offering documentation or the perception that the research would not be impartial.
+Where CS has a significant role in an offering of securities, CS's policy is to restrict the publication of investment research relating to an issuer (and potentially on companies related to it) in order to avoid any confusion between the research product and the prospectus and other offering documentation or the perception that the research would not be impartial.
 The decision whether to impose such a restriction and the nature, timing and length of restriction appropriate will be made by Compliance.